dwalleck/tempest-cmd-drafts-specs/centralized-workspaces.rst

 Rather than have ``tempest init`` create workspaces in arbitrary directories, a more consistent approach would be to choose a single directory to contain Tempest workspaces.
-This provides a programatic means to manage workspaces.
+This provides a programmatic means to manage workspaces.

 Create a workspace: ``tempest ws init <name>``
 List workspaces: ``tempest ws list``